A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

 We now use this nonlinear small-gain theorem we have derived to put together our bounds on actor and critic.
 Specifically, we will simply combine Lemma \ref{lemm:recur1} giving us a performance bound on the critic with Lemma \ref{lemm:gradgain} on the actor.
 Inspecting these two lemmas, we see that their form is exactly the form one needs to apply the small gain theorem above.

-\begin{proof}[Proof of Theorem \ref{thm:iid}] To apply the small gain theorem just derived, we will plug in $x_t = \Delta_t$ and $y_t = \nabla_t$.
-Naturally, the semi-norm we have derived will be Inspecting Lemma \ref{lemm:recur1} and Lemma \ref{lemm:gradgain}, we have, using the notation as in the small gain theorem,
+\begin{proof}[Proof of Theorem \ref{thm:iid} ({\ao our main result})] To apply the small gain theorem just derived, we will plug in $x_t = \Delta_t$ and $y_t = \nabla_t$.
+Naturally, the semi-norm we have derived will be $||u||_{T} = \frac{1}{T/2} \sum_{t=T/2}^{T-1} u_t^2.$ Inspecting Lemma \ref{lemm:recur1} and Lemma \ref{lemm:gradgain}, we can pattern match the quantities $a,b,c,d,e$ to the quantities from those equations, and obtain

-In particular, it is immediate that if we choose $\beta_{T} = c' \alpha_T$ for a small enough $c'$, then the condition $1-2ec>0$ is satisfied; in fact, we will below choose $c'$ small enough so that $1-2ec' > 1/2$.
-For that we need